viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-tensorboard.md

 ## Introduction

-I want to show you how you plot graphs with tensorboard (important for the lossfunction or basic analysis of you model e.g. weight distribution).
+I want to show you how you plot graphs with tensorboard (important for the loss function or basic analysis of you model e.g. weight distribution).
 However I don't want to bore you.
 So we will explore tensorflows possibility to create derivations for a mathematical formula.